 Once you have found the ideal candidate for the position that you have available, welcoming your new employee to the team is going to be a little different.
 It’s worth speaking to your current team beforehand to let them know that you have a new employee on board and tell them a little bit about them before they start.
 Consider setting up a special virtual meeting with everybody so that they can meet the new employee and get to know one another.

 - Setting Expectations

-Be sure to set clear expectations about the role both in the job posting, during the interview stage and when you bring the new employee onto the team.
-Even though the job might be remote right now, be very clear if this isn’t going to be the case forever; it’s important to make sure that any employees you are hiring remotely right now know that they might not be working from home after a while, and they agree to that.
+Be sure to set clear expectations about the hired role both in the job posting, during the interview stage and when you bring the new employee onto the team.
+Even though the job might be remote right now, be very clear if this isn’t going to be the case forever; it’s important to make sure that any employees you are Hires remotely right now know that they might not be working from home after a while, and they agree to that.
 You should also be very clear when it comes to expectations regarding how your employee should work from home.
 You might be happy with just providing them with work to do each day and letting them get on with it, or you might expect them to be online at certain times and present at certain Zoom meetings.
 Making it clear at the start will help you avoid misunderstandings and make it easier for your new employee to settle in.

 Both employers and new employees are going through an unusual experience right now during the Hires process.
 If you’re Hires a new employee during the pandemic, keep these tips in mind.